ULL-ESIT-PL/moo-ignore/README.md

 }
 ```

-See the [tests](https://github.com/ULL-ESIT-PL/moo-ignore/tree/main/test) for more examples of use
+See the [tests](https://github.com/ULL-ESIT-PL/moo-ignore/tree/main/test) folder in this distribution for more examples of use.
+Here is a program that tests the former example:

 ```js
 const nearley = require("nearley");